MohammedBadra/Eagle-libraries/README.md

 # Eagle-libraries
-A bunch of eagle's unsupported libraries
+A bunch of unsupported eagle libraries